PrasunThapliyal/Screenshots/ReadMe.txt

 TODO : Accept a Filename prefix, tie it to a portion of URL For eg, if the screenshot is taken for Course A on site A, then its prefix be like ChatApp(.png).
 For 2nd course on the same site, it could be Okta(.png)
 --------------------------------
+28 March 2025
+Added a button to insert a Edit box in Youtube below the video title, would be helpful to write short description of the screenshot
 --------------------------------
 --------------------------------
 --------------------------------